openSUSE/squinnie/Readme.md

 ## Installation

-The requirements for this project can be found in `requirements.txt`.
-At this point, they are:
+The additional python module requirements for this project can be found in the PIP requirements file `requirements.txt`.
-- execnet
-- terminaltables
-- termcolor

 ## Usage